Introduction

 The majority of patients who have bowel adhesions are asymptomatic.
 Approximately 75% of all patients presenting with symptoms related to adhesive disease have a history of prior abdominal surgery.
 The remaining 25% have a history of intra-abdominal or pelvic inflammatory processes, which can include malignancies.[3]
 Symptomatic patients typically manifest as intestinal obstruction (complete or partial)[10], chronic pain, and infertility in females.

-• Adhesions are responsible for most cases of intestinal obstruction in Western countries.
+- Adhesions are responsible for most cases of intestinal obstruction in Western countries.
 Any patient with prior abdominal or pelvic surgery presenting with obstruction should be suspected of having bowel adhesions.
 Most commonly, these patients describe nausea, vomiting, cramping, and obstipation.
 Periumbilical pain with cramping is typical.
 More focal pain may indicate peritoneal irritation.
-Sudden onset of severe pain may suggest acute intestinal ischemia and possible perforation.
-The physical exam may demonstrate a dehydrated patient with a distended abdomen, and variations to bowel sounds on auscultation.
+The sudden onset of severe pain may suggest acute intestinal ischemia and possible perforation.
+The physical exam may demonstrate a dehydrated patient with a distended abdomen and variations in bowel sounds on auscultation.
 These can be high-pitched tinkling or absent sounds depending on whether or not the bowel is distended with air or fluid.[10]

-For any patient with suspicion of symptoms related to adhesions, a complete physical evaluation of the abdomen should be performed.
+A complete physical evaluation of the abdomen should be performed for any patient with suspicion of symptoms related to adhesions.
 Symptoms of obstruction and certainly of peritonitis should prompt surgical consultation.

 Evaluation

-The typical laboratory evaluation includes a complete blood count (CBC), complete metabolic panel (CMP), and lactic acid.
+The typical laboratory evaluation includes a complete blood count, complete metabolic panel, and lactic acid.
 Although these are non-specific, they may help indicate the severity of obstruction and the potential of small bowel ischemia.
-Arterial blood gas (ABG) and blood cultures should be considered in those with systemic signs: fever, tachycardia, hypotension, and altered mental status.
-Metabolic alkalosis is often seen secondary to vomiting, but also, metabolic acidosis may be seen secondary to bowel ischemia.
-Other laboratory studies such as procalcitonin can also be utilized to evaluate the level of inflammation.[14]
+Arterial blood gas and blood cultures should be considered in those with systemic signs: fever, tachycardia, hypotension, and altered mental status.
+Metabolic alkalosis is often seen secondary to vomiting, but metabolic acidosis may also be secondary to bowel ischemia.
+Other laboratory studies, such as procalcitonin, can also be utilized to evaluate the level of inflammation.[14]

 Treatment / Management

 Most of the treatment of adhesive disease is centered around the manifestations of symptoms, such as bowel obstruction secondary to adhesions.
 The initial treatment of these patients includes intravenous fluid resuscitation and electrolyte replacement.
-A surgical consult should also be obtained for possible surgery (adhesiolysis) if necessary.
+If necessary, a surgical consult should also be obtained for possible surgery (adhesiolysis).
 Oral intake should be minimized in outpatient situations, and those requiring hospitalization should have nothing by mouth.
-Generally, imaging in the form of plain film and/or CT scan is performed for evaluation of the obstruction.
+Generally, imaging in plain film and/or computed tomography scans is performed to evaluate the obstruction.
 Any evidence of complete bowel obstruction, closed-loop obstruction, ischemia, necrosis, or perforation on imaging is an indication for immediate surgery.
 See Images.
 Closed-Loop Bowel Obstruction due to Adhesion, Closed-Loop Bowel Obstruction.

 Operative Care

-• MIS techniques minimize tissue handling and create smaller abdominal incisions, both of which minimize bowel adhesions.
-However, this does not guarantee the prevention of adhesions; and longer surgery time and higher insufflation pressure can increase the risk of adhesions.
+- Minimally invasive surgery techniques minimize tissue handling and create smaller abdominal incisions, both minimizing bowel adhesions.
+However, this does not guarantee the prevention of adhesions; longer surgery time and higher insufflation pressure can increase the risk of adhesions.

 Differential Diagnosis